The History of the Martin D-45

 You can also see that the color combination used for the backstrip has changed.

-Regarding the truss rod installation, the 1985 model has it hidden, whereas the 1995 model has the tip of the truss rod visible.
+While the truss rod on the 1985 model is installed so that it is hidden, you can see that the tip of the truss rod is visible on the 1995 model.

 Additionally, the bridge plate has been changed from a large Indian rosewood model to a small maple model.